-The Query Editor in SSMS is where the magic happens.
-Here’s how to use it for data analysis:
+The Query Editor is where the magic happens.
+Here’s how to use it effectively:

 FROM SalesData